Why purchase a property now?

 At Paul Robinson we have again seen record levels of new transactions which ultimately we attribute to present market conditions and the fact that we have continued as business as usual throughout the lockdown which is a great credit to our team.
-With this we thought we would share our purchase flow chart which takes you through the whole transaction of buying a property, whether that be freehold/leasehold, first time buyer or property portfolio holders.
+With this we thought we would share our property purchase flow chart which takes you through the whole transaction of buying a property, whether that be freehold/leasehold, first time buyer or property portfolio holders.

 It seems that some of the government’s financial packages, the changes to SDLT and people reflecting on their own lifestyle choices have combined to create a very busy market and in the last few weeks (house prices were reported to be at a record high not something that seemed at all likely a few months ago).The guardian reported that the average house price in August was £224,123 according to Nationwide citing the desire for more space, pent up demand and the SDLT cut as the factors behind the boost in the market.
 This was the highest monthly rise in 16 years with Nationwide’s chief economist Robert Gardner stating that it has been an “unexpectedly rapid recovery in housing market activity.”

-Instruct Solicitors to act on your behalf and complete the purchase questionnaire, sign the terms and conditions of business, provide your identification documents and make payment on account.
+Instruct Solicitors to act on your behalf and complete the property purchase questionnaire, sign the terms and conditions of business, provide your identification documents and make payment on account.

 Once Contract papers have been received from the seller’s solicitors we will put in hand searches on the property.
 We will raise any enquiries with the seller’s solicitors and then provide you with a Contract report enclosing the Contract for signature and return.

 Once your mortgage offer has been received from your lender we will review the same and send you a mortgage report with the Mortgage Deed for signing.

 In order to move forward to exchange of Contracts you would need to have returned the following: –